 No, there is no age limit for applying or pursuing this course as long as the basic eligibility criteria is met by the aspiring candidate.

-It is compulsory for aspiring students to have Maths and Science compulsorily in their 10th standard and secured minimum 50% marks in the same to pursue a Diploma in Printing Technology.
+It is compulsory for aspiring students to have Maths and Science compulsorily in their 10th standard and secure a minimum of 50% marks in the same to pursue a Diploma in Printing Technology.

 Knowledge of Adobe Photoshop, CorelDRAW, Illustrator, InDesign and AutoCAD might come in handy while pursuing a Diploma in Printing Technology